OpenNebula/website/content/software/release_information/release_notes_70/platform_notes.md

 The following items apply to all distributions:

-* Since OpenNebula 4.14 there is a new monitoring probe that gets information about PCI devices.
-By default it retrieves all the PCI devices in a Host.
-To limit the PCI devices for which it gets info and appear in `onehost show`, refer to [PCI Passthrough]({{% relref "../../../product/cloud_clusters_infrastructure_configuration/hosts_and_clusters_configuration/pci_passthrough#kvm-pci-passthrough" %}}).
 * When using qcow2 storage drivers you can make sure that the data is written to disk when doing snapshots by setting the `cache` parameter to `writethrough`.
 This change will make writes slower than other cache modes but safer.
 To do this edit the file `/etc/one/vmm_exec/vmm_exec_kvm.conf` and change the line for `DISK`:

 ```default